-I thought there was nothing better that eating soup from my little thermos in the Fall leaves with my dog outside on the wooden picnic table.
-I believed in the love stories I saw in the movies and read in books, that sisters were always BFF and that rocks were special things to give to people.
+I thought there was nothing better that eating soup from my little thermos in the Fall leaves with my dog outside on a wooden picnic table.
+I believed in the love stories I saw in the movies and read in books, that sisters were always BFF and that rocks were special treasures to give to people you cared deeply for.

 And that stuffed animals had to be covered with little blankets and paired off before they went to sleep each night.